Immigration Service to recruit only 500 out of 84,000 applicants - Ghana News

 Only 500 out of the 84,000 applicants interested in joining the Ghana Immigration Service will be recruited.

-This represents less than ten (10%) percent intake from the vast number of applicants.The Immigration Service in a statement copied to citifmonline.com said it shortlisted 47,477 qualified candidates from the first phase of the selection process, and will further prune the number in the second phase.
+This represents less than one (1%) percent intake from the vast number of applicants.The Immigration Service in a statement copied to citifmonline.com said it shortlisted 47,477 qualified candidates from the first phase of the selection process, and will further prune the number in the second phase.

 The phase 2, a body and documentation screening exercise, which started today,Thursday, January 4, 2018, will end on Friday, January 5, 2018 with an aptitude test.